mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Enemies: These are even worse than Rivals – a Rival will normally work within the law but an Enemy wants the Traveller dead, imprisoned or otherwise doomed.

 When you gain an associate from a random event, note it on your character sheet.
-You can give as much detail as you wish, from the sketchy (‘Rival in Navy’) to the detailed (‘Captain Harrick, the Pride of Sylea, is my Rival, because I disobeyed his orders while on a mission.
+You can give as much detail as you wish, from the sketchy ('Rival in Navy') to the detailed ('Captain Harrick, the Pride of Sylea, is my Rival, because I disobeyed his orders while on a mission.
 He had me drummed out of the Navy, damn him!
-I’ll yet have my revenge!’.)
+I'll yet have my revenge!'.)

 Other Travellers can be Contacts, Allies or even Rivals and doing this qualifies for taking advantage of the connections rule.